 Frequently Asked Questions

 Our ideal guest is someone who has a sense of adventure, enjoys being in nature, and is eager to learn new outdoor skills.
 We love it when guests return for successive trips to learn in new zones and more challenging terrain.
-In 2018, we have our third year alumni participating!
+In 2019, we have our fourth year alumni participating!

 Our groups have a maximum of seven participants per trip.